palantir/gradle-jdks/gradle-jdks-setup/README.md

   * Sets custom toolchain JDK installation paths [Gradle reference](https://docs.gradle.org/8.5/userguide/toolchains.html#sec:custom_loc)
   * Delegates back to the original `OriginalGradleWrapperMain.main(args)`

-## Implementation details
+## ToolchainsPlugin tasks

 The new workflow is set up by [ToolchainsPlugin](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/ToolchainsPlugin.java) which gets applied if `gradle.jdk.setup.enabled=true`.
 The plugin won't apply anymore the `baseline-java-versions` plugin, allowing for the configuration of the Java Toolchains as described in the [Gradle docs ](https://docs.gradle.org/current/userguide/toolchains.html)

-The tasks registers the following tasks:
+The plugin registers the following tasks:
 - `wrapperPatcherTask` - finalizes the `wrapper` task, such that everytime the `gradle-wrapper.jar` and/or `./gradlew` files are updated, we will also patch them
 - `checkWrapperPatcher` - checks that the `gradle-wrapper.jar` and the `./gradlew` scripts contain the expected JDKs setup modifications/patches
 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup